[RESEARCH] Top 100 Malaysian Influencers’ Engagement Rate is 2.48% on Instagram

 Unlike the US market, Malaysian influencers with 101k to 200k followers (Type C) have the best reach and engagement rate combination.

 Let’s take a look at an example of a Type C influencer.
 The influencer featured below has 34,564 likes and 1,089 comments with 145,502 followers on Instagram.
-That gives us a whooping 24.5% engagement rate.
+That gives us a whopping 24.5% engagement rate.

 Even though 101k – 200k (Type C) is the ideal influencer follower range, we have not taken into account the quality of the comments and how much they relate to the brand or product promoted by the influencer.
-Nevertheless, we would recommend you prioritise engagement with this bracket of influencers first, and then move either to Type D influencers if the quality of engagements is more important, or to Type B influencers if reach is more important.
+Nevertheless, we would recommend you prioritize engagement with this bracket of influencers first, and then move either to Type D influencers if the quality of engagements is more important, or to Type B influencers if the reach is more important.